-A new stock exchange went live this week featuring lower fees than the New York Stock Exchange (NYSE) and the NASDAQ, but it only offers a limited range of order types.
+This new stock exchange leverages lower fees to compete with the New York Stock Exchange (NYSE) and the NASDAQ, but it only offers a limited range of order types.

 What can be traded on MEMX?

 When the MEMX first launched, there were only seven stock symbols available for trade.
-It now trades all symbols in the National Market System, which includes stocks and ETFs on the NYSE, NASDAQ and NYMEX’s COMEX commodity exchange.
+It now trades all symbols in the National Market System (NMS), which includes stocks and ETFs on the NYSE, NASDAQ and NYMEX’s COMEX commodity exchange.

-Just like trading on the NYSE and NASDAQ, individual investors go through trading platforms like E-Trade or Fidelity to buy and sell stocks.
-Other brokerages that are founding members include Charles Schwab, Chase and TD Ameritrade.
+Just like trading on the NYSE and NASDAQ, individual investors can access the MEMX through trading platforms like E-Trade or Fidelity to buy and sell stocks.
+Other member brokerages include Charles Schwab, Chase and TD Ameritrade.

-The difference between MEMX and the NYSE or NASDAQ
+What’s the difference between MEMX and the NYSE or NASDAQ?

 Besides being member-owned rather than company-owned, MEMX claims to offer lower transaction fees and prices on market data than the world’s current top stock exchanges, which provides the potential for members to cut costs.
-It has also simplified trading by offering just a few order types, and it’s committed to running on the latest technology.
+It also aims to simplify trading by offering fewer order types, stating that it’s committed to running on the latest technology.

 “We remain focused on our mission to improve markets through technological innovation, reduced complexity and lower fees while serving as a voice for all investors in market structure discussions,” CEO Jonathan Kellner said in announcing MEMX’s launch.